Claire Birch

 That's exactly the kind of thing I'm here for.

 My work is down-to-earth, honest, and real.
 You don't have to tidy up your language or pretend you're fine.
-We talk about what's actually going on, the mental load, the exhaustion, the strain on relationships, the identity shift, and the things you don't say out loud at baby groups.
-I care deeply about this work and understand how intense this stage of life can be.
-Sessions go at your speed.
-Some people need space just to cry or rage without fixing it; others want strategies to get through the next feed, night, or wave of panic.
-We figure that out together.
+We talk about what's actually going on, the mental load, the exhaustion, the strain on relationships, the identity shift, and the things you don't say out loud.
+Some people need space just to cry or rage without fixing it.
+Others want strategies to get through the next feed, night, or wave of panic, or just to understand why their teenager's eye roll sends them over the edge.

-You don't have to keep carrying this on your own.
+You don't have to keep carrying this on your own

 My first session